 1. Your thermostat detects the temperature has fallen and tells your furnace to turn on.

 • Dirty or malfunctioning flame sensor.
-If the sensor doesn’t detect a flame, it will shut off your furnace to prevent natural gas from spilling into your home.
-The ignition process corrodes flame sensors as time passes.
-While cleaning during annual furnace maintenance can help, yours may ultimately need to be replaced.
+If the sensor doesn’t sense a flame, it will shut off your furnace to keep natural gas from spilling into your home.
+The ignition process corrodes flame sensors over time.
+While cleaning during annual furnace maintenance can help, yours may eventually need to be replaced.

 • Bad limit switch.
-This safety feature will shut off your furnace if it detects backdrafting.
+This safety feature will turn off your furnace if it senses backdrafting.
 Backdrafting is dangerous, because carbon monoxide and natural gas can seep into your home.
-These switches can fail due to age, damage or dust accumulation.
+These switches can malfunction due to age, damage or dust buildup.

 Estimated Repair Cost